West Lancashire Arts Development

 For more information or a hard copy of the Newsletter please contact: Ruth Owen, Gallery Officer on 01695 571328 or firstname.lastname@example.org

-Key PartnersKey partners involved in the development of the service include LCC Arts Unit and Youth and Community Services, Arts Council England, Rose Theatre, Edge Hill University, Performing Arts Department Edge Hill University, Schools & Colleges, Voluntary Organisations, Professional Artists and amateur groups.
+Key PartnersKey partners involved in the development of the service include LCC Arts Unit and Youth and Community Services, Arts Council England, The Arts Centre, Edge Hill University, Performing Arts Department Edge Hill University, Schools & Colleges, Voluntary Organisations, Professional Artists and amateur groups.
 The district’s arts service continually strives to foster relationships with new partners to secure funding and promote project development.
 A number of organisations are central to the planning, development and funding of strategic objectives such as:

 • Engaging Young people